An SQL text by Erland

 You can also use the PIVOT operator, but I find it more difficult to use without any actual benefit.
 Whichever method you use there is an important restriction: you need to know in advance which columns – their names and how many there are of them – your query will produce.
 But in many cases, this is information that is not known until run-time.
 If there are sales numbers for five products, you want one column for each product.
 If there are 14 products, you want 14 columns.

 One thing is important to observe: this can never be a regular SELECT, because a SELECT statement returns a table, and a table has a known set of columns.
 This makes it possible to reuse a SELECT as the inner part of a bigger query.
-Thus SQL Server would need to use a different keyword, for instance TRANSFORM (which is the command for dynamic pivot in in Access), and this command would only be able to return data to the client.
+Thus, SQL Server would need to use a different keyword, for instance TRANSFORM (which is the command for dynamic pivot in in Access), and this command would only be able to return data to the client.

 One of the hot things in SQL 2016 was temporal tables, but exactly how hot were they?
 Well, not as hot as they could have been.

-To wit, the current tables are good for auditing, when you want to save the every state a row has been in.
+To wit, the current tables are good for auditing, when you want to save every state a row has been in.
 But beyond that?
-Not much, because what says that they actual time you want to track agrees with the time the data was entered in SQL Server?
+Not much, because what says that the actual time you want to track agrees with the time the data was entered in SQL Server?
 Say for instance a table that holds the interest rate for a loan.
 If a change in interest rate is decided in advance, it is very impractical if an operator needs to remember to enter the new interest rate on the very day.
 And I remember once when my bank had applied an interest-rate increase retroactively and I got a little upset.
 I was able negotiate the bank to move the change date from the past to the current date.
 You cannot do that (easily) with a temporal table in SQL Server today.
 And this is true for most situations where you want to capture a period beyond plain auditing.
 If this is what you want, you will need to keep on rolling your own and give temporal tables a miss.

 However, it does not really have to be that way.
 Temporal tables is nothing that Microsoft have invented on their own, but it all comes from the SQL:2011 standard, which also specifies something known as application time.
 Here is a quick example of how to define table with application time: